department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/bereavement-counseling.md

 ### What kinds of benefits can I get with bereavement counseling?

-Bereavement counseling provides a broad range of free transition services, like:
+Bereavement counseling provides a range of free transition services, like:

 - Outreach
 - Counseling
 - Referrals

-We provide these services at our community-based Vet Centers, or in your home or other location where you feel most comfortable.
+We provide these services at our community-based Vet Centers, in your home, or in another location where you feel most comfortable.

 ### How do I get these benefits?